rajsaurav/Supply-Chain-Issue-Analysis/README.md

 - Taking feedback from customers to understand the challenges

 - Tailor city-specific strategy to increase and meet the order demands

+# Links

+Link to Interactive Dashboard - https://www.novypro.com/project/insights-for-supply-chain-issue-in-fmcg-domain